Nabhan2643/OCS-Sol/README.md

 Setup:

--- Clone the repository containing the Flask application code.
+-- Clone the repository containing the Flask application code, html and css code.

 -- Install dependencies